jennyfisher/computing-modelling-earthsci/README.md

 ### Background

-These exercises were designed specifically to be part of *Earth's Interconnected Spheres*, a first-year core subject in the [School of Earth and Environmental Sciences](https://smah.uow.edu.au/sees/index.html) at the [University of Wollongong](https://www.uow.edu.au/index.html).
+These exercises were designed specifically to be part of *Earth's Interconnected Spheres*, a first-year core subject in the earth and environmental science degrees at the [University of Wollongong](https://www.uow.edu.au/index.html).
 They assume no prior programming knowledge and no mathematics beyond high-school level algebra.
 Examples used in the notebooks are drawn from topics covered in the lecture component of the subject.
 Students complete the notebooks during 3-hour computer labs with teaching staff present to answer questions and explain concepts.

-The lab component of the subject is split into three 4-week blocks:
+The lab component of the subject is split into three blocks:
 1. Python programming concepts
 2. Modelling concepts and application
 3. Group projects